John K. McNulty: Legal education and career

-McNulty received his Bachelor of Arts with honors and as a member of Phi Beta Kappa from Swarthmore College in 1956 and an Bachelor of Laws from Yale University in 1959 (Order of the Coif).
+McNulty received his Bachelor of Arts with honors and as a member of Phi Beta Kappa from Swarthmore College in 1956 and a Bachelor of Laws from Yale University in 1959 (Order of the Coif).
 He was an editor of the Yale Law Journal.
 At Yale Law, McNulty studied under Friedrich Kessler.
 McNulty, was, subsequently, a law clerk to U.S. Supreme Court Justice Hugo Black from 1959 to 1960.
 McNulty has been a member of the State of Ohio bar since 1961 and of the bar of the United States Supreme Court since 1964.